Automattic/syndication/readme.txt

 Sites must be registered and grouped into sitegroups in order to push content.
 In the post edit screen a Syndication metabox will appear with the all the sitegroups defined.
 Select the sitegroups you want to push content and hit the publish button to push content.

+== Installation ==
+As any other WordPress plugin you can enable push syndication plugin through the plugins page in the WordPress admin area.
+You also need to define an encryption key which will be used to encrypt user credentials and save to the database securely.

+define('PUSH_SYNDICATION_KEY', 'this-is-a-randon-key')